 Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.

 * Priority Deadline: All students that apply by the priority deadline will be considered for admission, as all dialogues remain open until the priority deadline.
 After the priority deadline, applications are reviewed on a rolling basis until the program fills.
 Programs are subject to close anytime between the priority deadline and the application deadline when a program receives the maximum number of students.

 Update My Travel Plans on MyNEU

-- Passport: Name as it appears on passport, Passport number, Expiration date, Country of issue
+- Passport Details: Passport number, Expiration date, Passport Country of issue, etc.

 Should you fail to complete this step as directed, you may be prevented from traveling, may not receive credit for courses, and/or may be excluded from participating in other Northeastern global programs.

 Studying abroad requires a valid passport.
 You may also need a visa and/or other travel documents.
 It is your responsibility to ensure that all your documents are valid and appropriate to the nature of your program.